Internal Scholarships (MSN Students)

 - THE VIRGINIA SADLER TOOMAY AWARD was established with a gift in 2005 to be awarded annually to a student demonstrating merit and need.

-- THE HILLIARD AND NANCY TRAVIS SCHOLARSHIP is supported by the generosity of Mrs. Nancy Travis and the late Mr. Hilliard Travis.
+- THE HILLIARD AND NANCY TRAVIS SCHOLARSHIP is supported by the generosity of the late Hilliard and Nancy Travis.
 Several awards are made annually to students in a variety of specialties.

 - THE JEANETTE AND LEON TRAVIS SCHOLARSHIP FOR NURSING AT ST. THOMAS HOSPITAL was established by Mrs. Jeanette Travis and the late Mr. Travis for nurses employed at St. Thomas Hospital who wish to pursue the M.S.N. degree at Vanderbilt University School of Nursing.
 Inquiries regarding this opportunity should be directed to the St. Thomas Career Center, (615) 222-2361.